NatashaLalwani09/Human_Emotion_Detection-/Readme.md

 - We consider the problem of identifying human emotions from speech samples.
 Our aim is to experiment with various methods of classifying emotions and better understand the most distinctive features of emotions

+### Dataset

+Speech audio-only files (16bit, 48kHz .wav) from the RAVDESS dataset.
+It contains 1440 files that include the Speech emotions - calm, happy, sad, angry, fearful, surprise, and disgust expressions.

 ## Required Dependencies

 - numpy